xi-yangchun/right-whale-bbs-copy/README.md

 # Right Whale BBS
 ## A modern structured bbs app with sophisticated view.
-this is a BBS developped using Next.js.
+A BBS developped using Next.js.
+## this repository is a copy of acutual repo, to hide the name of internal API.
 URL: [https://right-whale-bbs.vercel.app/](https://right-whale-bbs.vercel.app/)